eu-interact/data-guidelines/guidelines/minimum_data_descriptiveness_guidelines.md

 #### Guidelines:

-Value must be a valid URL.
+Value must be a single valid URL forwarding either to the dataset directly or on the landing page in which to access the dataset.
+In the case of a metadata record describing multiple URL / resources, these must be collected on a single landing page.

 #### Examples (in JSON-LD format):
 ```json